Islandora-Labs/drupal_filter_validator/README.md

 ## Requirements

-* Python 2.7 or higher, which should already be installed on any server that Fedora Commons runs on.
+* Python 2.7 or Python 3 or higher, which should already be installed on any server that Fedora Commons runs on.
 * `mysqlshow` must be installed on the server where the script is running.